Security Considerations for WebViews

 Status of this document

-This report was published by the WebView Community Group.
+This report will be published by the WebView Community Group.
 It is not a W3C Standard nor is it on the W3C Standards Track.
 Please note that under the W3C Community Contributor License Agreement (CLA) there is a limited opt-out and other conditions apply.
 Learn more about W3C Community and Business Groups.

 This is a living document and does not intend to be exhaustive.